shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 ln -s _APPLICATION_PATH_/supervisord/edb.conf.dist /etc/supervisor/conf.d/edb.conf
 supervisorctl reload
 ```
+> Notice: Some supervisor configurations may only allow `*.conf` files to be enabled.

 After following [the shopware server guide](/enterprise/tech-guide/shopware-server-configuration-guide) you should now be able to connect without a password to a shopware server by executing

 ````
 sudo -i -u edb-supervisor ssh edb-deploy@_HOST_
 ````
+> Notice: you should try this for all new servers, because it will also register the new Shopware Server as a known host.

 Congratulations you now set up the background processes with a user that is capable of connecting to Shopware servers through a key file.